wedding day timeline sparkler exit

 Planning your wedding day timeline does not have to feel overwhelming.

-To make things easier, I created a free printable Wedding Day Timeline Checklist that helps you stay organized, keep vendors on schedule, and make sure nothing gets forgotten.
+To make things easier, I created a free printable Wedding Day Timeline Checklist that helps you stay organised, keep vendors on schedule, and make sure nothing gets forgotten.

-It includes sample times, checklists, and space for notes so you can customize it for your own wedding day.
+It includes sample times, checklists, and space for notes so you can customise it for your own wedding day.

 Quick Wedding Day Timeline Overview